Mehmed Rashid Pasha: Death

-During a meeting of senior cabinet officials in the Istanbul home of Midhat Pasha on 15 June 1876, Rashid Pasha was gunned down with a revolver by Cerkes Hassan Bey, the Circassian brother-in-law of Sultan Abdülaziz.
-Hassan Bey was apparently motivated by vengeance at his target, War Minister Huseyin Avni Pasha, who was killed immediately.
+During a meeting of top cabinet officials in the Istanbul home of Midhat Pasha on 15 June 1876, Rashid Pasha was gunned down with a revolver by Cerkes Hassan Bey, the Circassian brother-in-law of Sultan Abdulaziz.
+Hassan Bey's target was War Minister Huseyin Avni Pasha, who was killed immediately.
 Rashid Pasha died in the ensuing scuffle, along with Midhat's servant Ahmad Agha.
 As Hassan Bey fled the scene, police gendarmes and regular troops engaged him in a running battle in which two soldiers were killed before Hassan Bey was apprehended.
 After a brief trial, he was hanged on 17 June or 18 June.
-Hassan Bey had been angry and aggrieved at the dismissal and subsequent suicide of Sultan Abdulaziz in May 1876 and the death of his sister Nesrin Kadın during an abortion at the same time.
-In the aftermath of these events, Hassan felt he was consequently mistreated by Huseyin Avni Pasha who, believing Hassan was dangerous, assigned him to a faraway army post in Baghdad.
+Rashid Pasha is buried in the cemetery of the Fatih Mosque in Istanbul.